 The few studies that focus on attachment styles in the initial phases of a break-up are mixed for dismissive avoidants.
 On a behavioural level, they tend to show fewer difficulties with break-ups, (Fraley and Bonanno, 2004), but this is often seen as a part of an avoidant defensive suppression of attachment-related thoughts and emotions and not as part of a real detachment from an ex.

 Unlike fearful avoidants who tend to obsess about how things might have been different; dismissive avoidants have fewer break-up regrets.
 If a dismissive avoidant regrets breaking up, they suppress all thoughts and feelings about it.
 Like securely attached, a high self-concept allows them to bounce back faster, transition more smoothly and adjust to their new reality much faster.
-This may explain why securely attached and dismissive avoidants don’t feel the need to do no contact.
+This may explain why securely attached and dismissive avoidants don’t feel the need to do no contact to heal and move on.

-Dismissive avoidants can love you and walk away from you; and go on with their lives like the break-up never happened.
-This doesn’t mean they didn’t have feelings for you or don’t care; they felt the hurt and pain just like everyone else, but quickly compartmentalized their feelings and focus on something else rather than their emotions.
+Dismissive avoidants can love you and walk away from you and go on with their lives like the break-up never happened.
+This doesn’t mean they didn’t have feelings for you or don’t care; they felt the hurt and pain just like everyone else, but quickly compartmentalized their feelings and focus on something else other than their emotions.

-A dismissive avoidant ex’s way of missing you is that they’ll think of you from time to time; most of the time however, they suppress feelings of you like they do with all feelings.
+When someone with an anxious attachment misses their ex, they think about them all the time.
+A dismissive avoidant ex’s way of missing you is that they’ll think of you from time to time, but most of the time they suppress feelings and thoughts of you like they do with all unpleasant emotions and feelings.
+To a dismissive avoidant, if they don’t think about you, you don’t exist, at least this is how I felt as a dismissive avoidant and how many dismissive avoidants feel.

 What makes a dismissive avoidant ex miss you?